gopikrsh/Upload-CSV-to-MongoDB/README.md

    Method : POST

-   Request Body Parameter : file
+   Request Body Parameter : csv file

   This Endpoint accepts csv file as a parameter, uploads the data in to MongoDB.